stingraze/Apex-Emu/README.md

 # Apex-Emu
-A experimental CPU emualator on GPU
+A experimental CPU emulator on GPU